Detailed information about the 100 most recent patent applications.

 ⚠ Filing a Notice of Appeal shows limited benefit.
 Consider other strategies like interviews or amendments before appealing.

-Conducting an examiner interview provides a +27.3% benefit to allowance rate for applications examined by HAIDER, FAWAAD.
-This interview benefit is in the 78% percentile among all examiners.
-Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
-Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.
+Conducting an examiner interview provides a +26.9% benefit to allowance rate for applications examined by HAIDER, FAWAAD.
+This interview benefit is in the 74% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 This examiner enters after-final amendments leading to allowance in 24.0% of cases where such amendments are filed.
-This entry rate is in the 24% percentile among all examiners.
-Strategic Recommendation: This examiner rarely enters after-final amendments compared to other examiners.
-You should generally plan to file an RCE or appeal rather than relying on after-final amendment entry.
-Per MPEP § 714.12, primary examiners have discretion in entering after-final amendments, and this examiner exercises that discretion conservatively.
+This entry rate is in the 32% percentile among all examiners.
+Strategic Recommendation: This examiner shows below-average receptiveness to after-final amendments.
+You may need to file an RCE or appeal rather than relying on after-final amendment entry.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: